 Distribution and range area alignment

 [discussion] To explore differences in species distribution and range between the two datasets, we assessed the distribution alignment (how much of the smaller range falls within the larger range, i.e., where on the map) relative to the area ratio (ratio of smaller range area to larger range area, i.e., how much of the map) for each shared species (Fig 2A).
-Where two independent methods predict presence (or absence) of a species in the same location, we can assume a higher confidence in the accuracy of that prediction.
+Where two independent methods predict presence (or absence) of a species in the same location, we assume a higher confidence in the accuracy of that prediction.
 Where one method predicts presence while the other predicts absence, we can investigate potential sources of commission and omission errors to refine our understanding of the species' range.
 Understanding these sources of error can provide guidance to improve predictions of species range even when only one source of spatial data is available.

 Fig 2.
 (A) Distribution alignment (overlap of smaller range within larger) versus area ratio (the ratio of smaller range area to the larger range area) for 2,279 species included in both IUCN and AquaMaps datasets.
 The upper right quadrant (quadrant 1) comprises species whose maps largely agree (better than median value) in both spatial distribution and the extent of described ranges (n = 466; 20.1 %).
 The upper left quadrant (quadrant 2) comprises species whose maps agree well in distribution, but disagree in area (n = 687; 29.7 %).
 The lower right quadrant (quadrant 3) includes species for which the paired maps generally agree in range area, but disagree on where those ranges occur (n = 691; 29.9 %).
 The lower left quadrant (quadrant 4) indicates species for which the map pairs agree poorly in both area and distribution (n = 470; 20.3 %).
 (B) Alignment quadrant breakdown of species by taxonomic group.

 [discussion] This analysis revealed a weak negative linear pattern, suggesting that increasing similarity in range area correlates with decreasing distribution alignment.
-AquaMaps tends to extrapolate species ranges into suitable areas beyond known occurrences, such that each additional unit of range predicted by AquaMaps will fall in different locations than an additional unit of range predicted using IUCN methodology.
-For species with dissimilar range areas, predicted distribution for the smaller range can more easily fall within the generous bounds of the larger range.
-For species with increasingly similar range areas, differences in methodology become more difficult to "hide," and the distribution alignment generally becomes poorer.
+AquaMaps tends to extrapolate species ranges into suitable areas beyond known occurrences, such that each additional unit of range predicted by AquaMaps will fall in different locations than an additional unit of range predicted using IUCN methodology, which relies heavily on known occurrences and expert knowledge.
+As a result, for species with dissimilar range areas, predicted distribution for the smaller range can more easily fall within the generous bounds of the larger range.
+Conversely, for species with increasingly similar range areas, differences in methodology become more difficult to "hide," and the distribution alignment generally becomes poorer.

 [results] The mean distribution alignment for species included in both datasets was 63%; the mean area alignment was 54.5%.
 By dividing the paired map species into quadrants based on these means, we highlight categories of relationships that help further explain this general pattern.
 Representative maps from each category are provided in the supporting materials (Fig S1).